elixir-lang/elixir/README.md

 Elixir requires Erlang R14B03 or later.
 If you have the correct version and tests still fail, feel free to open an issue in the issues tracker on Github.
 If all tests pass, you are ready to go.

-## Contributing & Roadmap

-If you want to contribute to Elixir, the code is organized as follow:
+The code is organized as follow:

 * `include`, `src` - Both directories contain part of the source code written in Erlang. `yecc` is used as the parser;